 Somerset County Council routinely publishes a large amount of information about itself and its activities.
-Our performance reports are published on our websites, and we distribute Your Somerset free of charge to our residents.
+Our quarterly performance reports are published on our websites.
 As expected, we have a transparency site to comply with the relevant legislative requirements to publish both spend and certain categories of information.
-This is reviewed at the Governance Board.
+This is reviewed through the Annual Assurance Report at the officer Governance Board, and helpful improvements made, such as where we have improved the timeliness of reporting of our procurement card transactions, after benchmarking with other local authorities.